sakshamceo/Twitter-Sentiment-Analysis_Project_NLP/README.md

 Hi!
 I am Saksham Garg, currently studying in 3rd year and persuing my Bachelor's of technology in Information Technology

+## Aim
+To Perform sentiment analysis of tweets using logistic regression and then naïve Bayes.

 ## About
 Sentiment Analysis is the process of ‘computationally’ determining whether a piece of writing is positive, negative or neutral.
 It’s also known as opinion mining, deriving the opinion or attitude of a speaker.
 ## Why sentiment analysis?